crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-privacy-and-integrity-methods.md

 * Become familiar with key encryption and message integrity algorithms used in securing wireless networks

-This section covers key encryption and message integrity algorithms used in securing wireless networks, including TKIP (WPA), AES-CCMP (WPA2), AES-GCMP (WPA3), and MIC (Message Integrity Check "Michael" in WPA).
+This section covers key encryption and message integrity algorithms used in securing wireless networks, including TKIP (WPA), MIC (Message Integrity Check "Michael" in WPA), AES-CCMP (WPA2), and AES-GCMP (WPA3).

 ## Topics covered in this section

 * **TKIP (WPA)**
+* **MIC (Message Integrity Check "Michael" in WPA)**
 * **AES-CCMP (WPA2)**
 * **AES-GCMP (WPA3)**
-* **MIC (Message Integrity Check "Michael" in WPA)**

 ### TKIP (WPA)